Ssshanto/wordle_solver/README.md

 - `python`

 ## Usage:
-- Running main.py
+- `python main.py`

-- The script will give you a word suggestion and its confidence, and wait for a reply
+The script will give you a word suggestion and its confidence, and wait for a reply

-### Reply format:
+## Reply format:
 ```
 0 = grey
 1 = yellow
 2 = green
 ```

-If you've used the word from given suggestion:
+### If you've used the word from given suggestion:

+`10210`

-`10210` indicates yellow gray green yellow gray
+indicates yellow gray green yellow gray

-Otherwise
+### Otherwise

+`h1e0l1l1o2`

-`h1e0l1l1o2` indicates "hello": yellow gray yellow yellow green
+indicates "hello": yellow gray yellow yellow green

-- The script will terminate with the input `0` or `22222`
+### The script will terminate with an input of `0` or `22222`